Takeo Spikes: San Diego Chargers

 Spikes signed a three-year contract with the San Diego Chargers on July 26, 2011.
 Spikes was team captain both seasons with San Diego.

 On September 11, 2012, Spikes played his 200th career start earning him membership in a very elite group of linebackers to reach this achievement.
 On September 30, 2012, he forced Jamaal Charles to fumble when playing against the Kansas City Chiefs.
 The Chargers later won the game, 37–20.
 Spikes was released by the Chargers on March 7, 2013.

-Spikes went unsigned during the 2013 season and retired thereafter.

 NFL statistics

-Personal
+Personal life

-He was named after Japan's 66th Prime Minister Takeo Miki after Spikes' parents saw a news report.
+Spikes was named after Japan's 66th Prime Minister Takeo Miki after Spikes' parents saw a news report about the Japanese prime minister.
 Miki's successor, who was appointed the nation's 67th Prime Minister on December 24, 1976, a week after Takeo was born, was also a Takeo (Fukuda).
 Takeo's younger cousin Brandon Spikes is a former linebacker who played for the New England Patriots and the Buffalo Bills.

 Spikes dedicated his entire career to his father shortly after he died.
 Spikes said, "My father was a good man.
 Really showed me the work ethic ... taught me to feel like you're not entitled to anything.
 If I can live my life just as he did, even three-quarters of the way he did, then I figure I'll have a pretty successful life."

 Spikes and singer Tionne Watkins dated from 2006 to 2009.

+Takeo Spikes received his Auburn degree in 2016.

 In 2016, Spikes earned a Master of Business Administration degree from the University of Miami Business School.

-Neck
+Neck and strength

 Spikes is recognized and known for the size and strength of his neck.
-He's been called "the most jacked linebacker in the NFL."
-Spikes himself measures his neck at 21 inches.
-At one point in his career he could bench 490 pounds.
+Bleacher Report called Spikes "the most jacked linebacker in the NFL."
+Spikes has measured his neck at 21 inches.
+At one point in his career, he could bench 490 pounds.
 He was featured in ESPN The Magazine's "The Body Issue" in 2012 with a focus on his neck and trapezius.